gsass/pretty.bike/content/home.md

 # Hey.

 Welcome to the Pretty Ride.
 Chances are if you're here (at least now), you know what this is.
-If ya don't, peek ↖ that-a-way for the FAQ!
+If ya don't, that's what the [FAQ](#faq) is for!